acend/website-hugo/site/content/en/about/_index.md

       image : "images/team/AC_Chrigu@2x.jpg"
       designation : "Trainer"
-      abstract : "When he’s not concentrated on a computer screen, you’re most likely to find him in a fast car – he only does extra laps on the Nürburgring." linkedin : "https://www.linkedin.com/in/christoph-aymon/"
+      abstract : "When he’s not concentrated on a computer screen, you’re most likely to find him in a fast car – he only does extra laps on the Nürburgring."
+      experience: "Already in 1996 Christoph started in the IT department of the Mobiliar, where he gained experience in many areas.
+At the same time, he completed his studies at the University of Bern with a Master's degree in IT.
+Since 2021 he is an architect and responsible for topics like observability, containers, messaging and other technologies." linkedin : "https://www.linkedin.com/in/christoph-aymon/"

     - title : "Daniel Strohecker"
       image : "images/team/AC_Daenu@2x.jpg"
       designation : "Trainer"
       abstract : "He’s been picking up speed on his bike as of late.
-He can slow down, though, and make sure our clients proceed through our trainings on sure feet." linkedin : "https://www.linkedin.com/in/dstrohecker/"
+He can slow down, though, and make sure our clients proceed through our trainings on sure feet."
+      experience: "After his electrical engineering HF studies, he is based in computer science and has been working in different operation teams for more than 15 years.
+He relies on Python and brings experience from large production environments in Linux, Kubernetes, databases and monitoring.
+He also shares his great expertise on cloud native tools as a speaker at various conferences.
+He joined the Mobiliar in 2013 and currently works as a Cloud Engineer." linkedin : "https://www.linkedin.com/in/dstrohecker/"
       twitter : "https://twitter.com/sybnex"